AriFordsham/GHCWiki/status/ghc-7.8.md

 - Austin Seipp would like to do some official ARMv7 binary releases with a working stage2 compiler and GHCi, but there are probably some bugs waiting here.

+- Austin also still has a lingering patch for [\#7602](https://gitlab.haskell.org//ghc/ghc/issues/7602) to fix a large OS X performance regression, but it's still not merged.
+The final details must be sorted out with Simon Marlow.

 - Edsko de Vries would like to have "Source plugins" in GHC, which would allow API clients and external users to run code over the type-checked AST.
 Thomas Schilling and others are also interested.
 Edsko has proposed a patch, but it has yet to be integrated.
 See [ http://www.haskell.org/pipermail/ghc-devs/2013-June/001358.html](http://www.haskell.org/pipermail/ghc-devs/2013-June/001358.html) and [ http://www.haskell.org/pipermail/ghc-devs/2013-July/001624.html](http://www.haskell.org/pipermail/ghc-devs/2013-July/001624.html)

 - Dynamic GHCi ([\#3658](https://gitlab.haskell.org//ghc/ghc/issues/3658)).
 This is working in HEAD, and enabled if `DYNAMIC_GHC_PROGRAMS=YES`.
 Currently it's enabled by default if dynamic libraries are supported, except for FreeBSD and Windows.